Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Learning Stable and Robust Models

 \begin{definition} A model parameterization \eqref{eq:rnn} is called a \emph{convex parameterization} if $\Theta\subseteq \R^{N}$ is a convex set.
 Furthermore, it is called a \emph{direct parameterization} if $\Theta=\R^N$. \end{definition}

-Direct parameterizations are useful for learning large-scale models since many scalable unconstrained optimization methods (e.g. stochastic gradient \RW{descent}) can be applied to solve the learning problem \eqref{eq:learning}.

-The particular form of nonlinear stability we use is the following: \begin{definition} A model \eqref{eq:rnn} is said to be \textit{contracting} if for any two initial conditions $ a, b\in\R^n $, given the same input sequence $u\in \ell_{2e}^m$, the state sequences $ x^a $ and $ x^b $ satisfy for some $K>0$ and $\alpha\in [0,1)$. \end{definition}
+Direct parameterizations are useful for learning large-scale models since many scalable unconstrained optimization methods (e.g. stochastic gradient descent) can be applied to solve \eqref{eq:learning}.
+We will parameterize stable nonlinear models, and the particular form of stability we use is the following: \begin{definition} A model \eqref{eq:rnn} is said to be \textit{contracting with rate $\alpha\in (0,1)$} if for any two initial conditions $ a, b\in\R^n $, given the same input sequence $u\in \ell_{2e}^m$, the state sequences $ x^a $ and $ x^b $ satisfy for some $K>0$. \end{definition}

-Roughly speaking, contracting models forget their initial conditions exponentially, which is useful for system identification and state estimation.
-It is also desirable to learn a stable model with certain robustness properties.
+Roughly speaking, contracting models forget their initial conditions exponentially.
+Beyond stability, we will also consider robustness constraints of the following form:

 \begin{definition} A model \eqref{eq:rnn} is said to satisfy the \emph{incremental integral quadratic constraint} (IQC) defined by $(Q,S,R)$ where $0\succeq Q\in \R^{p\times p}$, $S\in \R^{m\times p}$, and $R=R^\top\in \R^{m\times m}$, if for all pairs of solutions with initial conditions $ a,b\in\R^n $ and input sequences $ u,v\in \ell_{2e}^m $, the output sequences $ y^a=\mathfrak{R}_a(u) $ and $y^b=\mathfrak{R}_b(v)$ satisfy